-"there would likely be - or at least could be - effects on openness in both respects, including the closing-off of long distance views by the bunding and planting that would screen the working."
+"there would likely be-or at least could be-effects on openness in both respects, including the closing-off of long distance views by the bunding and planting that would screen the working".

-- ii) In para 7.122, where the officer purported to address the issue of openness, she failed to consider the likely effect of such visual impact nor its relevance to whether the openness of the Green Belt would be preserved.
-Instead, by in effect equating openness with absence of built development, she tended to narrow the issue down to a consideration of spatial impact alone.
-That betrayed a misunderstanding of the policy in para 90 of the NPPF. - iii) The subsequent paragraphs dealt with other aspects of the effect on the purposes of the Green Belt, and were unexceptionable in themselves; but they did not revisit the question of visual impact or so make up for the deficiency in para 7.122. - iv) The officer's advice was defective in this respect.
-Further on her own assessment visual effect was "quite obviously relevant" to the issue of openness, and the committee could not reasonably have thought otherwise. - 38.
-I hope I will be forgiven for not referring in detail to the arguments of counsel before this court, which substantially reflected the reasoning respectively of the High Court and the Court of Appeal.
-I note that Mr Village QC for Samuel Smith made a further criticism of para 7.122, not adopted by Lindblom LJ, that the officer treated the fact that the site abutted the existing quarry as reducing its impact on openness.
+iii) The subsequent paragraphs dealt with other aspects of the effect on the purposes of the Green Belt, and were unexceptionable in themselves; but they did not revisit the question of visual impact or so make up for the deficiency in [7.122].

+iv) The officer's advice was defective in this respect.
+Further on her own assessment visual effect was "quite obviously relevant" to the issue of openness, and the committee could not reasonably have thought otherwise.

+38. I hope I will be forgiven for not referring in detail to the arguments of counsel before this court, which substantially reflected the reasoning respectively of the \144 High Court and the Court of Appeal.
+I note that Mr Village QC for Samuel Smith made a further criticism of [7.122], not adopted by Lindblom LJ, that the officer treated the fact that the site abutted the existing quarry as reducing its impact on openness.